Hunter275/GhostTweeter/README.md

 1. Go to https://apps.twitter.com/app/new and create a new app
 2. Once created, copy and paste your API key and secret (will be under "Keys and Access Tokens")
-3. Create a access token, copy and paste those as well
+3. Create an access token, copy and paste those as well